Dr Linda Wight

 - Masculinities in film and other screen texts

 - Queer theory and performative theories of gender

-Chloe Benson, “Bi What Means: Paratextual and Filmic Representations of Bisexuality in Contemporary Cinema.”
+Chloe Benson, “Bi What Means: Paratextual and Filmic Representations of Bisexuality in Contemporary Cinema” (2017).
 Associate supervisor.
 PhD.

-Caitlin Herington, “Beyond the Princess, the Priestess and the Galactic Kitchen Sink: Reformulation of Feminine Roles in Certain Works of Lois McMaster Bujold.”
-Principal supervisor.
+Caitlin Herington, “Beyond the Princess, the Priestess and the Galactic Kitchen Sink: Reformulation of Feminine Roles in Certain Works of Lois McMaster Bujold” (2021) Principal supervisor.
 PhD.

 Kirstyn McDermott.
-“Never Afters: Female Cooperation, Collaboration and Comradeship in Contemporary Fairy Tale Narratives by Women.”
-Associate supervisor.
+“Never Afters: Female Friendship and Collaboration in Contemporary Re-visioned Fairy Tales by Women” (2020).
+Principal supervisor.
 PhD.

-Jennifer O’Sullivan, “‘Beyond Home and Sex?’: Gender and Sexuality in Elizabeth Moon’s Paksworld Series.”
+Jennifer O’Sullivan, “‘Beyond Home and Sex?’: Gender and Sexuality in Elizabeth Moon’s Paksworld Series” (2019).
 Associate supervisor.
-Masters
+Masters.

 Wight, Linda.
 "Learning to be Men: Masculinities, Pedagogy and Science Fiction."
 The Pedagogies of Cultural Studies.
 Ed.
 Andrew Hickey.
 New York; London: Routledge, 2016.
 39-50.
 Print.